Note to International Students

 Other European, Latin American, Middle Eastern countries or Canada: University degree requiring a minimum of four years of study.

 All graduate applicants must demonstrate academic-level proficiency with the English language before they will be considered for approved admission status.
 This requirement must be met by all applicants, regardless of citizenship, residency, or nation of birth.
 The English Proficiency Requirement will not be waived for any reason.
-This requirement can be met by submitting scores from the Test of English as a Foreign Language (TOEFL), or scores from the IELTS, or through successful completion of the English Language Service (ELS) Center’s Intensive Language 112.

 Applicants admitted to a graduate program will be issued an I-20 Form after all required documentation has been submitted.